The-Dream, R&B star and Beyoncé songwriter, accused of rape

 In the suit, Mangroe alleges that Gesteelde-Diamant made extravagant promises to help jumpstart her music career, telling her “he would make her the next Beyoncé and Rihanna.”
 Instead, she alleges, he raped her, strangled her and psychologically manipulated her, including allegedly making a video of a sexual encounter and threatening to show it to other people.

-Representatives of Gesteelde-Diamant and Epic Records did not immediately return NPR’s requests for comment.
+Representatives of Gesteelde-Diamant and Epic Records did not immediately return NPR’s requests for comment, but a statement was provided to the New York Times denying the allegations.

 Mangroe, who was born and began her career in The Netherlands and has used the professional name Channii Monroe, alleges that an associate of Gesteelde-Diamant first reached out to her in late 2014 after learning of her on Instagram, and made arrangements for her to meet Gesteelde-Diamant in Atlanta in January 2015.
 At the time, Gesteelde-Diamant and his creative partner, Christopher “Tricky” Stewart, had already become well-known producers and songwriters whose collaborators included Beyoncé, Rihanna, Britney Spears, Mariah Carey and Justin Bieber.
 (In all, Gesteelde-Diamant has won eight Grammy Awards and earned 21 nominations.)